Professional AssociationsProfessional Associations: American Geophysical Union | American Meteorological Society

 more informationMore information: The Jefferson Project | Personal Website

 Campbell Watson is a Research Staff Member at IBM Research in Yorktown.
 He is part of an interdisciplinary team that is developing an experimental modeling platform for The Jefferson Project at Lake George.
 The platform enables the very high-resolution coupled-simulation of air, land and water processes.
 The Jefferson Project was awarded the 2017 IBM Chairman's Environmental Award by Ginny Rommety and an Outstanding Technical Achievement Award in 2016.

-In 2017, I was a Fellow at Science Sandbox @ New Lab working on Weather for the People; received an NSF grant in Macrosystem Biology with collaborators from The Weather Company and Rensselaer to study the effects of climate change on freshwater lakes in North America, produced and directed a short film for the Imagine Science Film Festival - Symbiosis Competition; and wrote an article for Vice: Motherboard about surfing an artifical wave in the heart of Texas.
+In 2017, Campbell was a Fellow of Science Sandbox @ New Lab, received a National Science Foundation grant with collaborators from Rensselaer Polytechnic Institute to study the effects of climate change on freshwater lakes in North America, produced and directed a short film for the Imagine Science Film Festival in New York, and wrote an article for Vice: Motherboard about surfing an artificial wave in the heart of Texas.
 In 2018, he has been producing and performing in a series of multimedia shows using weather data with artist Lee Tusman.

 Campbell studied atmospheric mesoscale dynamics in Australia at The University of Melbourne and moved to the US in 2012 for a post-doctoral position at Yale University.